Richan-A27/NFC_Enabled_Attendance_Application-Java/README.md

 Requires prior UID registration to mark attendance

-👨‍💻 Developed By
-Richan Abraham J.R.
-Kersen
-Karunya Institute of Technology and Sciences Object-Oriented Programming Course Project

 📄 License
 This project is licensed under the MIT License.
-You are free to use, modify, and share it for educational purposes.
+You are free to use, modify, and share it for educational purposes. ```